oroinc/documentation/commerce/user_guide/products/index.rst

 * :ref:`Price attributes <user-guide--products--price-attributes>` --- to add custom parameters where you can store the price-related information (e.g. MRSP) that may be used in the rule-based price lists to calculate the price for the buyer.
 * New arrivals flag (:ref:`globally <sys--commerce--product--new-arrivals>`, :ref:`per organization <sys--users--organization--commerce--products--new-arrivals>`, and :ref:`per website <sys--websites--commerce--products--new-arrivals>`) --- to highlight the new products in your web catalog.
 * Featured products segment (:ref:`globally <sys--commerce--product--featured-products>`, :ref:`per organization <sys--users--organization--commerce--products--featured-products>`, and :ref:`per website <sys--websites--commerce--products--featured-products>`) -- to store the selected products that are displayed on the crowded paths of you website.
+* Previously Purchased Products (:ref:`globally <sys--commerce--orders--previously-purchased--global>` and :ref:`per website <sys--commerce--orders--previously-purchased--website>`) --- to display products that customer users have bought recently.

 * Related items configuration: